tomsterBG/short/README.md

 - If a func returns void, it mutates state.
 If it returns non-void, it doesn't mutate state, with some exceptions.
 	- Exceptions are recognized by their name.
 - If it starts with is_ or has_, it returns a bool.
+- If an inherited method is overwritten, ensure to note that in the description of the class.

 Rules for test scripts:
 - Each unit test should build on top of the ones before it, for easier troubleshooting.